 More than 150 different musculoskeletal disorders exist.
 Some of the most common ones are:

-- arthritis, including rheumatoid arthritis, psoriatic arthritis, lupus, osteoarthritis, gout, and ankylosing spondylitis
+- arthritis and autoimmune conditions, including rheumatoid arthritis, psoriatic arthritis, lupus, osteoarthritis, gout, and ankylosing spondylitis

 - injuries such as fractures and dislocations